BrianInGermany/mainandwine/corona_rules.md

 - Indoors: mask required (medical mask) even when seated.
 Exception: gastronomy.

 ## Private Gatherings
 - No restrictions.
-It is recommended to follow the distance and hygiene rules.
-It is recommended to take a test even for vaccinated and recovered people.
+It is recommended to follow the distance and hygiene rules, and to take a test even for vaccinated and recovered people.
 - If 25 or more people participate, the event rules come into effect.

 ## Workplace